 If a household member ceases to reside in the unit, the family must inform the MHA within 10 business days.
+If an adult member who was formerly a member of the household is reported to be permanently absent, the family must provide evidence to support that the person is no longer a member of the family (e.g., documentation of another address at which the person resides such as a lease or utility bill).
 This requirement also applies to a family member who has been considered temporarily absent at the point that the family concludes the individual is permanently absent.